 The deep black granite is resistant to heat, acids and scratches.
 It can be quarried in different countries in the world, although we recommend the one coming from Zimbabwe because of its great colour uniformity.
 We love the waterjet finish, as it produces a three-dimensional texture that enhances the character of any kitchen.

 This natural slate is quarried in Brazil and presents a smooth surface.
 The polished finish reveals elegant contrasts between shades of dark greys and glossiness.
 The stone is acid resistant, thus it will not etch when exposed to wine and citrus juices.

-Quarried in the USA, this granite presents a dark background with beautiful white veins and dots.
+Quarried in the USA, this granite supplied by Bagnara presents a dark background with beautiful white veins and dots.
 The stone is durable and acid resistant, therefore suitable for kitchen worktops.

 This durable material is a black granite featuring white/gold veins and clusters.
 The stone is quarried in Brazil.
 Cosmic Black is heat-resistant and not likely to scratch or stain, so it is ideal for statement kitchens.

 Taj Mahal by Antolini